Kelvineforhare/DeliverooGen/README.md

 Code to generate deliveroo account.

-Clone poject onto your machine
+Clone project onto your machine

 Add file api_key.txt file containing just the api key for juicy sms. https://juicysms.com/myaccount <-- Generate key using this link should be in the account section